 It is strongly recommended that students select a subject from the Mathematics discipline, given the importance of numeracy skills in the workplace and future economy.
-Any student who does not select a Mathematics will be required to complete a numeracy short course to remain eligible for a QCE.
+Any student who does not select a Mathematics will be required to complete a Numeracy short course or FSK20113 Certificate II in Skills for Work and Vocational Pathways to remain eligible for a QCE.